Creating Rules (V2)

 - End of Treatment

 Vault only allows you to move a Subject into a more advanced Status.
-For example, you can move a subject from Randomized to Enrolled, but you can’t move a subject from Complete to Enrolled.
+For example, you can move a subject from Enrolled to Randomized, but you can’t move a subject from Complete to Enrolled.

 subject__v), depending on the target Status.
 Note that the Pre Screen status doesn’t have a date field on Subject because it’s the initial subject status.